Dashboard Examples

 1. Clear status

-It should be obvious what is healthy, at risk, or already broken.
+It should be obvious what is healthy, what is at risk, and what has crossed a threshold.

 2. Driver visibility

-It should show which factors are contributing most to the outcome.
+It should show which factors are contributing most to the result, not only the final KPI movement.

 1. Sales Performance Dashboard